owntone/owntone-server/README.md

 ## Using Remote

-If you plan to use Remote with forked-daapd, read the following sections carefully.
-The pairing process described is similar for other controllers, but some do not require pairing.
+If you plan to use Remote for iPod/iPhone/iPad with forked-daapd, read the following sections.
+The pairing process described is similar for other controllers/remotes (e.g. Retune), but some do not require pairing.

 ### Pairing with Remote on iPod/iPhone

-forked-daapd can be paired with Apple's Remote application for iPod/iPhone/iPad;
-this is how the pairing process works:
+If you just started forked-daapd for the first time, then wait til the library scan completes before pairing with Remote (see [library](#library)).
+Otherwise you risk timeouts.
+Then do the following.

+The Quick Way:

+ 1. Download and run the helper script from [here](https://raw.githubusercontent.com/ejurgensen/forked-daapd/master/scripts/pairinghelper.sh)

+Or, if that doesn't work:

  1. Start forked-daapd
  2. Start Remote, go to Settings, Add Library